anonpaper23/testGenStrat/README.md

-Test Generation Strategies for Explaining Spurious Failures of Compute-Intensive Systems
+Test Generation Strategies for Building Failure Models and Explaining Spurious Failures
 ------------------------------------------------------------

 In this paper, we propose to develop failure models for inferring explainable rules on test inputs that cause spurious failures.
 We implement and compare two approaches for building failure models: surrogate-assisted and ML-guided test generation.
 Surrogate-assisted test generation leverages ML that acts as a surrogate to the system under test that predicts the labels for test inputs instead of exercising all the inputs.
 More specifically, we propose a new surrogate-assisted algorithm that uses multiple surrogate models simultaneously, and selects the most accurate ML model dynamically for prediction.
 On the other hand, ML-guided test generation infers boundary regions that separate passing and failing test inputs and subsequently samples test inputs from those regions.
 An overview of the approaches are discussed below: